 Stephen Raynes, after clerking for a federal judge and working at a Wall Street law firm, joined his father in tackling complex cases on behalf those who had suffered devastating injuries.
 Mr. Raynes has continued his father’s commitment to thalidomide victims.
 Mr. Raynes led a pro bono campaign that resulted in the Canadian Parliament creating in 2015 a $180 million dollar fund for Canadian Thalidomide survivors.

-After spending his early years at Schnader Harrison, Charles P. Hehmeyer opened his own firm, focused on representing children injured from medical malpractice.
+After spending his early years at Schnader Harrison, Charles P. Hehmeyer opened his own firm, focused on representing children injured by medical malpractice.
 Many of his clients are children with metabolic disorders and other rare diseases.
 Mr. Hehmeyer brought that expertise to Raynes McCarty and maintains a national practice advocating on behalf of children and adults injured by medical negligence.

-JOINED BY ATTORNEYS BRIGHAM AND McHUGH
+JOINED BY ATTORNEYS BRIGHAM AND McHugh

 In 2004, the Firm grew significantly when Martin K. Brigham, nationally renowned for representing victims of unsafe products, and Gerald A. McHugh, Jr., one of the most respected trial lawyers in Pennsylvania, moved their practice to Raynes McCarty after the dissolution of the Litvin firm.
 Following his nomination by President Obama and confirmation by the U.S. Senate, Mr. McHugh was appointed as a Judge for the Eastern District Court of Pennsylvania in May 2014.
 Click here to read more about Mr. McHugh.